This post may contain affiliate links. Please read our disclosure policy.

 Recipe Notes

-It's important to remember that just because a recipe is full of healthy ingredients, doesn't guarantee it's low calorie.
+It’s important to remember that just because a recipe is full of healthy ingredients, doesn’t guarantee it is low calorie.
 This quinoa corn salad is a great example, originally weighing in with 504 calories and 14 Weight Watchers PointsPlus, mostly because of the overly generous amount of olive oil called for and enormous 2-cup portion size.

 So, when I made this salad last week to accompany the grilled salmon I was having for dinner when my sister and brother-in-law were in town, I did what any responsible food loving Weight Watchers Lifetime Member would do…